Python Lecture Part 1 - Python's Philosophy and Design Principles

 Why is Python So Popular?

-So what makes Python so special?
+So what makes it special?

-Insights from "Python in a Nutshell"
+An Insight from "Python in a Nutshell"

 "Python makes it seem as though it solves the typical trade-offs of programming languages."

-The Eternal Dilemma of Programming Languages
+The Eternal Dilemma

-Programming language design involves unavoidable trade-offs:
+Programming language design involves unavoidable trade-offs.

-- Simplicity vs Power: The easier a language is to learn, the more limited its expressiveness
+Simplicity vs Power -- the easier a language is to learn, the more limited its expressiveness.

-- Abstraction vs Detail: High-level abstraction makes low-level control difficult
+Abstraction vs Detail -- high-level abstraction makes low-level control difficult.

-These opposing relationships are fundamentally unsolvable.
+These tensions are fundamentally unsolvable.

 It looks like a zero-sum game where choosing one means giving up the other.